 Even where a search warrant is deemed to be valid, there is still an opportunity to challenge the way in which the search was conducted.
 If the police exceeded the scope of the warrant or conducted the search in an unreasonable manner, any evidence gathered as a result of the search should not be admissible at trial.

 For example, police must justify the execution of a search warrant at night.
-Night time entries are supposed to be exceptions to the rule and not the norm.
-The lawyers at Hicks Adams LLP have successfully challenged many search warrants on the basis that entry at night was not justified.
+Night-time entries are supposed to be exceptions to the rule and not the norm.
+The lawyers at Hicks Adams have successfully challenged many search warrants on the basis that entry at night was not justified.

-Contact Us for a Free Criminal Defence Consultation
+Contact Hicks Adams for a Free Criminal Defence Consultation

 Our Toronto criminal defence lawyers have extensive experience successfully challenging search warrants.
 The lawyers at Hicks Adams have the resources and know-how to vigorously defend your rights.
 Call us at 416-975-1700 or send us an email for a free consultation.